The universal homogeneous binary tree: Introduction

 There are alternative formulations of our results in the language of permutation groups and transformation monoids, which also plays an important role in the proofs.
-By the theorem of Ryll-Nardzewski, two $\omega$-categorical structures are first-order interdefinable if and only if they have the same automorphisms.
-Our result about the reducts of $(\mS_2;\leq)$ up to first-order interdefinability is equivalent to the statement that there are precisely three permutation groups that contain the automorphism group of $(\mS_2;\leq)$ and that are closed in the full symmetric group $\Sym(\mathbb S_2)$ with respect to the \emph{topology of pointwise convergence}, i.e., the product topology on $(\st)^{\mathbb S_2}$ where $\mathbb S_2$ is taken to be discrete.
-The link to transformation monoids comes from the fact that a countable $\omega$-categorical structure $\Gamma$ is model-complete if and only if $\Aut(\Gamma)$ is dense in the monoid $\Emb(\Gamma)$ of self-embeddings of $\Gamma$, i.e., the closure $\overline{\Aut(\Gamma)}$ of $\Aut(\Gamma)$ in $(\st)^{\mathbb S_2}$ equals $\Emb(\Gamma)$~\cite{RandomMinOps}.
+By the theorem of Ryll-Nardzewski (see, e.g., Corollary 7.3.3.~in Hodges~\cite{Hodges}), two $\omega$-categorical structures are first-order interdefinable if and only if they have the same automorphisms.
+Our result about the reducts of $(\mS_2;\leq)$ up to first-order interdefinability is equivalent to the statement that there are precisely three subgroups of $\Sym(\mathbb S_2)$ that contain the automorphism group of $(\mS_2;\leq)$ and that are closed with respect to the \emph{topology of pointwise convergence}, i.e., the product topology on $(\st)^{\mathbb S_2}$ where $\mathbb S_2$ is taken to be discrete.
+The link to transformation monoids comes from the fact that a countable $\omega$-categorical structure $\Gamma$ is model complete if and only if $\Aut(\Gamma)$ is dense in the monoid $\Emb(\Gamma)$ of self-embeddings of $\Gamma$, i.e., the closure $\overline{\Aut(\Gamma)}$ of $\Aut(\Gamma)$ in $(\st)^{\mathbb S_2}$ equals $\Emb(\Gamma)$; see~\cite{RandomMinOps}.
 Consequently, $\Gamma$ is a model-complete core if and only if $\Aut(\Gamma)$ is dense in the endomorphism monoid $\End(\Gamma)$ of $\Gamma$, i.e., $\overline{\Aut(\Gamma)}=\End(\Gamma)$.

 The proof method for showing our results relies on an analysis of the endomorphism monoids of reducts of $(\mS_2;\leq)$.
 For that, we use a Ramsey-type statement for semilattices, due to Leeb~\cite{Lee-vorlesungen-ueber-pascaltheorie} (cf.~also~\cite{GR-some-recent-developments}).
 By results from~\cite{BP-reductsRamsey,BPT-decidability-of-definability}, that statement implies that if a reduct of $(\mS_2;\leq)$ has an endomorphism that does not preserve a relation $R$, then it also has an endomorphism that does not preserve $R$ and that behaves \emph{canonically} in a formal sense defined in Section~\ref{sect:prelims}.
 Canonicity allows us to break the argument into finitely many cases.